tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   INNER JOIN banks as b ON a.bank_routing_number = b.bank_routing_number;
   ```

-* A left join returns all of the records from the left table regardless of matching or unmatching records on the right table.
+* A left join returns all of the records from the left table, regardless of matching or unmatching records on the right table.

   ```sql
   SELECT *